Western Rocks, Isles of Scilly

-The Western Rocks (Karregi Gorlewen) are a group of uninhabited skerries and rocks in the south–western part of the Isles of Scilly, United Kingdom, and are renowned for the numerous shipwrecks in the area and the nearby Bishop Rock lighthouse.
+The Western Rocks (Karregi Gorlewen) are a group of uninhabited skerries and rocks in the south-western part of the Isles of Scilly, United Kingdom, and are renowned for the numerous shipwrecks in the area and the nearby Bishop Rock lighthouse.
 In 1971, the rocks and islands were designated a Site of Special Scientific Interest for their breeding sea birds.
 Landing on the islands is both difficult and discouraged and there are few published records of visits by naturalists.

 Nature reserve

 The islands are largely managed as nature reserves by the Isles of Scilly Wildlife Trust, principally for breeding seabirds and grey seals (Halichoerus grypus).
 There are eleven species of breeding seabirds with the European shag (Gulosus aristotelis) and European storm petrel (Hydrobates pelagicus) of national importance.
-The other species are kittiwake (Rissa tridactyla), razorbill (Alca torda), guillemot (Uria aalge), cormorant (Phalacrocorax carbo), fulmar (Fulmarus glacialis), puffin (Fratercula arctica), great black–backed gull (Larus marinus), lesser black–backed gull (Larus fuscus) and herring gull (Larus argentatus).
+The other species are kittiwake (Rissa tridactyla), razorbill (Alca torda), guillemot (Uria aalge), cormorant (Phalacrocorax carbo), fulmar (Fulmarus glacialis), puffin (Fratercula arctica), great black-backed gull (Larus marinus), lesser black-backed gull (Larus fuscus) and herring gull (Larus argentatus).

 The only breeding sites for European storm petrel in England are on the Isles of Scilly with eleven colonies and an estimated 1475 occupied sites (i.e. breeding pairs).
 Melledgan did have the third largest colony on Scilly with 140 occupied sites recorded during the Seabird 2000 survey declining to 69 occupied sites in a repeat survey in 2006.
 It was replaced by Roseveor in 2006 with 129 breeding pairs.
 Other Western Rock colonies are on Gorregan and Rosevean.

 Geography

 All of the Western Rocks are composed of Hercynian granite of late Carboniferous age with thin podzolic soils on the larger ones.
 They are located south-west of St Mary's, with Annet and St Agnes immediately to the north-east and the Bishop Rock to the west.
-The larger islands in this archipelago are, from north to south: Great Crebwethan, Rosevear, Rosevean, Daisy and Pednathise Head (the most southerly point of the United Kingdom).
+The larger islands in this archipelago are, from north to south: Great Crebawethan, Rosevear, Rosevean, Daisy and Pednathise Head (the most southerly point of the United Kingdom).
 Rosevear Ledge and the Gilstone Reef are just to the west of this group.
-Smaller islands within the Western Rocks are: Codnors Rocks, Crebwethan, Jolly Rock, Jacky's Rock, Silver Carn, Gorregan and Melledgan.
+Smaller islands within the Western Rocks are: Codnors Rocks, Little Crebawethan, Jolly Rock, Jacky's Rock, Silver Carn, Gorregan and Melledgan.